tkanngiesser/dproc/README.md

 # dproc
-> A convenient data flow to preprocess data using metadata.
+> A convenient way to preprocess data using metadata.

 ## Install